Low Carb High Fat Recipes (LCHF)

 mmol/L State 0.1–0.4 you're on your way!
 0.5–1.4 light ketosis 1.5–3.0 optimal ketosis

 Values above 3.0 mmol/L provide no added benefit.
 Readings over 10 mmol/L are a symptom of ketoacidosis and indicate a lack of insulin.
 In this case see a doctor.
 These days I seldom measure my ketone levels.
 All I do is monitor my weight and if it goes up I know I have fallen off the wagon.
+I have been on this diet since 2016.

 A few recipes for sweets and side dishes are included in the following pages.
 The crème de la crème, so to speak.